-The primary objective of the study is to evaluate the short-term and long-term safety including the risk of subsequent malignancy, of cilta-cel in adult patients with multiple myeloma.
-Long-term data on replication competent lentivirus (RCL) will also be collected in patients who develop subsequent malignancies, where allowed per local regulations in the context of a non-interventional study.
+The primary objective of the study is to evaluate the short-term and long-term safety including the risk of second primary malignancy, of cilta-cel in adult patients with multiple myeloma.
+Long-term data on replication competent lentivirus (RCL) will also be collected in patients who develop second primary malignancies, where allowed per local regulations in the context of a non-interventional study.

-The secondary objectives of the study are to:
+The secondary objective of the study is to:

-- evaluate the effectiveness of cilta-cel in adult patients with multiple myeloma. - explore the potential association between cytopenia events, patient baseline and demographics characteristics.
+• evaluate the effectiveness of cilta-cel in adult patients with multiple myeloma.